Captain4LK/SoftLK-lib/README.md

 ## License

-SLK is free Software (as in freedom) and is released under the zlib license, see LICENSE.md for details.
+SLK is free Software (as in freedom) and is released under the 3-clause BSD license, see LICENSE.md for details.
 Most of the examples are released under the same license, unless noted otherwise of course.

 ## Using SLK